nielsdelestinne/snuyster/README.md

 All reports (individual and aggregated) are exported as CSV files and can be imported into other tools - like spreadsheets - for further analysis.

+The graph below shows the amount of added lines, per year, for each repository.

 ![img/added_lines_per_repository_temporal.png](img/added_lines_per_repository_temporal.png)

 # Use